 Tokugawa Ieyasu was so impressed, he ordered a similar palace be constructed in Kyoto.
 (That palace remains as a National Treasure, but was always inferior to the Nagoya palace.)
 A year after its completion, Ieyasu’s son, Lord Tokugawa Yoshinao, the first lord of Nagoya, moved himself out of the main palace, into the equally sumptuous palace in the adjoining second Citadel, and decreed that the Hommaru Palace would henceforth only be used for visits by the shogun himself.
 It was only used about 5 times in the following 250 years, and so was maintained in pristine condition.
 So much so that following the end of Japan’s feudal period, three Emperors regularly used the palace as a summer residence between 1893 and 1930.

 Unfortunately the palace was destroyed during the air raids of 1945.
 Many of the important art works had been removed and put into storage beforehand, saving them from destruction.
 The Hommaru Palace is being traditionally and authentically reconstructed in three segments.
-The first part opened to the public in 2013, the second in June 2016, and the project will be completed by 2018.
+The first part opened to the public in 2013, the second in June 2016, and was completed in 2018.